Elderly Palestinian American dies after being detained by Israeli soldiers in West Bank

 “I don’t understand how a man that age can be considered a danger,” a brother of the victim told the Israeli newspaper Haaretz.
 “They handcuffed him and shoved him.
 I have no doubt what he went through caused his death.”

 Israel said the Military Police Criminal Investigation Division would launch a formal probe.
-“The IDF will investigate this event in a thorough and professional manner, acting in line with our values and protocols,” said spokesperson Lt.
-Col. Amnon Shefler in a statement.
+“The IDF will investigate this event in a thorough and professional manner, acting in line with our values and protocols,” said Lt.
+Col. Amnon Shefler, a spokesperson, in a statement.

 As’ad had spent much of his adult life in Milwaukee and had moved back to the West Bank about a decade ago, according to his family.

-State Department Spokesman Ned Price said U.S. officials had requested “clarification” from Israel of the events surrounding As’ad’s death.
+U.S. State Department spokesman Ned Price said U.S. officials had requested “clarification” from Israel of the events surrounding As’ad’s death.

 “We support a thorough investigation into the circumstances,” Price told reporters.